-Do not travel to Yemen due to terrorism, civil unrest, health, and armed conflict.
+Do not travel to Yemen due to terrorism, civil unrest, health risks, kidnapping, armed conflict, and landmines.

-The U.S. Embassy in Sana’a suspended its operations in February 2015.
-The U.S. government is unable to provide emergency services to U.S. citizens in Yemen.
+Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015, and the U.S. government is unable to provide emergency services to U.S. citizens in Yemen.

 Due to risks to civil aviation operating within or in the vicinity of Yemen, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the country information page for additional information on travel to Yemen.

 The Centers for Disease Control and Prevention (CDC) has determined Yemen has an unknown level of COVID-19.
 Visit the CDC page for the latest Travel Health Information related to your travel.